louiejtaylor/hisss/README.md

 ## Configuration

 Hisss can run on both local and remote fastqs that are either paired or unpaired.
-The options in `config_template.yml` should be self-explanatory--just replace the placeholders with the info on your samples.
+The options in `config_template.yml` should be self-explanatory--just replace the placeholders with the relevant paths to your samples and alignment targets.

 We include two utilites to simplify adding samples to your config file: `list_SRA.py` and `list_samples.py`.

 ### SRA data